which1ispink/session/README.md

 ## License

-The Seeker framework is licensed under the MIT license.
+This library is licensed under the MIT license.
 See [License File](LICENSE.md) for more information.